Francis Drake: Birth and early years

 He was the eldest of the twelve sons of Edmund Drake (1518–1585), a Protestant farmer, and his wife, Mary Mylwaye.
-The first son was alleged to have been named after his godfather, Francis Russell, 2nd Earl of Bedford.
+The first son was said to have been named after his godfather, Francis Russell, 2nd Earl of Bedford.

 Due to religious persecution during the Prayer Book Rebellion in 1549, the Drake family fled from Devon to Kent.
 There Drake's father obtained an appointment to minister to the men in the King's Navy.
-He was ordained deacon and was made vicar of Upnor Church on the Medway.
+He was ordained deacon and was made vicar of Upchurch Church on the Medway.

 Early career at sea

-At an early age Drake was placed into the household of a relative, sea-captain William Hawkins of Plymouth, and began his seagoing training as an apprentice on Hawkins' boats.
+At an early age, Drake was placed into the household of a relative, sea-captain William Hawkins of Plymouth, and began his seagoing training as an apprentice on Hawkins' boats.
 By 18, he was a purser, according to the English chronicler Edmund Howes, and in the 1550s, Drake's father found the young man a position with the owner and master of a small barque, one of the small traders plying between the Medway River and the Dutch coast.
 Drake likely engaged in commerce along the coast of England, the Low Countries and France.
 The ship's master was so satisfied with the young Drake's conduct that, being unmarried and childless at his death, he bequeathed the barque to Drake.